zbutfly/biblio/README.md

 Anything is fetched from github repository (or github pages) by javascript, through the great restful `github api v3`.

-The site contain an small [sample `shelf`](https://bb.butfly.net/?o=zbutfly&r=biblio&d=sample) as default book shelf for testing.
-And my personal shelf is: [Glazy Maze](http://bb.butfly.net/?o=zbutfly&r=shelf&d=shelf), which contains some Chinese and Worldwide Classical Literature.
+The site contain an small [sample `shelf`](https://biblio.butfly.net/?o=zbutfly&r=biblio&d=sample) as default book shelf for testing.
+And my personal shelf is: [可醉楼藏书 Inebriatable Libliotheca](http://biblio.butfly.net/?o=zbutfly&r=shelf&d=shelf), which contains some Chinese and Worldwide Classical Literature.

 ## Techical